Akashijk/Prompt-Tool/README.md

 *   **Customizable System Prompts:** Edit the underlying instructions given to the AI for enhancement and variations to tailor its output to your needs.
 *   **History Viewer:** Browse, search, and reuse all your past enhanced prompts.
 Tracks which template was used for each generation, allows you to mark favorites, and even edit prompts directly in the history view.
 *   **Image Interrogator:** Generate a detailed prompt from an image using a local multimodal model (like LLaVA).
+*   **Direct Image Generation:** Generate an image directly from an enhanced prompt using a local InvokeAI server (v3+).
+Select your main model, LoRAs, and other parameters for full creative control.
 *   **Prompt Evolver & Conceptual Breeding:** A dedicated window for "breeding" new prompts.
 Select two or more "parent" prompts from your history, and a more advanced AI will deconstruct their core concepts (subject, style, mood) to generate unique, creative "child" prompts.
 The UI has been completely overhauled with selectable, word-wrapping prompt cards for a superior user experience.
 *   **Seed Management:** Easily switch between a fixed seed for reproducible results and random seeds for variety.
 *   **Modern UI:** Features a clean, modern interface with light and dark themes and adjustable font sizes.